Scope

 Moisture management MUST be addressed before insulating a basement.
 There is a great deal of information in the Solution Center on this topic.

-Insect problems vary tremendously from region to region and even locally within regions.
+Insect problems vary tremendously from region to region and even locally.
 Termites eat wood, and precautions should be taken for any wood assemblies located near grade.
 Termites do not eat most insulation products (such as foams and fiberglass), but they can tunnel through these materials to reach food sources in the building.

-When termites tunnel through insulation, they are generally not visible.
-Some codes require a “vision strip,” which is basically a gap in the insulation that force pests to come out into the open.
+Termites are not generally visible when they tunnel through insulation.
+Some codes require a “vision strip,” which is a gap in the insulation that force pests to come out into the open.
 Vision strips do not stop insects, but they make them more noticeable.
 In areas with a high likelihood of termites, regular inspections should be conducted.
 If termites are present, their mud tunnels will likely be visible where they cross the vision strip in search of food.
-When pests are identified, other pest control measures must be taken.
+When other pests are identified, other control measures must be taken.

 Vision strips have a significant drawback: they require gaps in the insulation.
-These gaps are generally near grade where insulation is most important thermally (because of the larger temperature differentials).
-Where possible, the authors recommend the use of termite shields rather than gaps in insulation.
+These gaps are generally near grade where insulation is most important thermally because of larger temperature differentials.
+Where possible, it is recommended to use termite shields rather than insulation gaps in insulation (Figure 1).
 A termite shield usually consists of a strip of metal flashing that is laid over the top of the foundation wall and below the sill plate.
-The metal extends out at least 3/4 inch from the wall and/or the top of the rigid insulation installed on the interior or exterior surface of the foundation wall.
+The metal extends out at least 3/4 (0.75) inch from the wall and/or the top of the rigid insulation installed on the interior or exterior surface of the foundation wall.
 It won’t necessarily stop termites from getting up into the wood framing but, because they can’t chew through the metal, they will have to come out of the insulation to go around it.
 The mud tunnels they leave on the metal shield will be a visible indicator that they are present.
 Once detected other pest treatment steps can be taken.

 Termites can represent a substantial durability risk in some areas.
-Where termites are present, termite shields or other measures should be included in the insulation strategies presented in this guide.
-If effective pest management cannot be incorporated effectively into the foundation insulation systems, other strategies should be considered (such as insulating beneath the first floor).
-Some more rigorous resources for pest management are presented elsewhere in the Solution Center.
+Where termites are present, termite shields or other measures should be included in the insulation strategy.
+If effective pest management cannot be incorporated effectively into the foundation insulation systems, other strategies should be considered, such as insulating beneath the first floor.
+For more guidance, see "Pests" under "Disaster Resistance" in the Solution Center.

-Basements are often home to combustion appliances (boilers, furnaces, water heaters, etc.).
-Atmospherically vented appliances—where exhaust gases are drawn up a flue by natural convection—require substantial amounts of air in the room in which the atmospherically vented appliance is located (referred to as the combustion appliance zone or CAZ).
+Basements are often home to combustion appliances such as boilers, furnaces, and water heaters.
+Atmospherically vented appliances (where exhaust gases are drawn up a flue by natural convection) require substantial amounts of air in the room in which the appliance is located (referred to as the combustion appliance zone or CAZ).
 When the appliance is located in an uninsulated basement, that air is often drawn through cracks and air leaks around windows and at rim joists.
-If the basement is later insulated and air sealed, those air sources will be sealed off, which can cause problems with proper combustion of atmospherically vented appliances and can potentially lead to dangerous conditions such as back drafting.
+If the basement is later insulated and air sealed, those air sources will be sealed off, which can cause problems with proper combustion and can potentially lead to dangerous conditions like back drafting.
+Ensure that combustion appliances are operating appropriately and safely before and after sealing and insulating a basement.

 Radon is a radioactive gas that occurs naturally in some soils and rocks and can cause health problems at higher concentrations.
 For more information on radon testing and mitigation, see this Solution Center guide on radon mitigation and the EPA website Radon-Resistant New Construction Builder/Contractor Resources.